holmenov/Starknet-Transactions/README.md

 - Mint public NFT
 - Deposit and withdraw on ZkLend
 - Increase allowance for Unframed
+- Cancel orders on Unframed
 - Swap on JediSwap
 - Swap on 10KSwap
+- Transfer ETH to random address
 - Random select any modules

 ## INSTALLATION